cdig/cd-module/README.md

 <br>
 ## Documentation

+For more documentation, please see the cd-module section of the Wiki: https://github.com/cdig/lunchboxsessions/wiki

 ### Browser Support
 We support: `last 5 Chrome versions, last 2 ff versions, IE >= 10, Safari >= 8, iOS >= 8`.
 We'll probably bump this spring 2016, depending on how Edge adoption goes.
 We're supporting quite a few Chrome versions, because I'm not convinced that our users run Chrome often enough to stay reasonably up-to-date.
 This should only affect code volume (because of prefixes), not behavior.